 What is WRAS?

 In October 2018, the B.C.
-Cetacean Sightings Network will launch an alert system that will broadcast pertinent details of whale presence to large commercial vessels.
+Cetacean Sightings Network launched an alert system that broadcasts pertinent details of whale presence to large commercial vessels.
 Information on whale presence is obtained from real-time observations reported to the B.C.
 Cetacean Sightings Network via the WhaleReport app.
-These alerts will inform shipmasters and pilots of cetacean occurrence in their vicinity.
-This awareness will better enable vessels to undertake adaptive mitigation measures, such as slowing down or altering course in the presence of cetaceans, to reduce the risk of collision and disturbance.
+The alerts inform shipmasters and pilots of cetacean occurrence in their vicinity.
+This awareness better enables vessels to undertake adaptive mitigation measures, such as slowing down or altering course in the presence of cetaceans, to reduce the risk of collision and disturbance.

 How Does WRAS Work?